AppXchange/Connector-Ramp/README.md

    ```bash
    dotnet build
    ```
-4. Write C# Code for the endpoints in 'connector.txt'
+4. Write C# Code for the endpoints in `connector.txt`

 ## Testing